THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 While Starry Horizons has been a great boat and certainly requires less work than an older boat, she has not been without issues from the factory.
 Some examples; the first time we blasted the hull while hauled out in Whangarei, New Zealand, the primer all came off.
 We went back and forth with the factory about it; obviously, the hull wasn’t properly prepared for the primer, but Fountaine Pajot held their ground.
 Another example would be that one of the wires on our cap shroud broke after less than three years.
 In this case, Fountaine Pajot was able to ship us new cap shrouds in a very timely manner.
 Every new boat is going to have issues like this; some minor, and some major.

-We’ve detailed how much we’ve spent on repair & maintenance over the first three years of cruising: year one, year two, and year three.
+We’ve detailed how much we’ve spent on repair & maintenance in our blog post about cruising costs.
 While we spent more on the boat than some people’s entire cost of cruising for a year (there are some REALLY budget cruisers out there), we are nowhere near the “10%” rule for maintenance costs.

 Is Buying a New Boat Worth it?